 National Almond Day

-World Information Architecture Day - February 16, 2018 (Third Friday in February)
+World Pangolin Day - February 16, 2019 (Third Saturday in February)

 Alzheimer's Disease and Dementia Staff Education Week - February 14-21